Gaoligong forest hedgehog

-M. wang can be distinguished from other species in the genus by its spine color patterns, the broad nasal region, and the presence of M4 teeth.
+M. wangi can be distinguished from other species in the genus by its spine color patterns, the broad nasal region, and the presence of M4 teeth.
 It hibernates between mid-October and early April.
 While the population size has not yet been quantified, it is likely very small as the species has only been found in the Gaoligongshan National Nature Reserve.